taeastmo/16BMB_manual/docs/source/operations/item_005_edxd.rst

 On the PEC user interface,

 1. Move camera OUT
-2. Click 'Slits for EDXD' to narrow slits and to remove filter.
+2. Click :guilabel:`Slits for EDXD` to narrow slits and to remove filter.
 3. Move Tip X to IN position

 .. important:: Tip X must be moved to OUT position when putting in and removing PE cell to avoid accidentally bumping the collimator.